RocketChat/Rocket.Chat/.changeset/pretty-islands-wink.md

 '@rocket.chat/meteor': minor
 ---

-It hides the export feature for rooms running OTR session
+Disables export messages feature for rooms with an active OTR session